 Listening to my inner self, looking at my painted self-portrait I was told ‘Stay True To Who You Are, You Are Good Enough’©.

-So I am on a quest to serve as many people as possible with my art, to paint your portrait as a story, to narrate and illustrate your story in a beautiful book, to show that you that you can stay true to who you are, that you are good enough, to change your perspective, to give you hope,
+So I am on a quest to serve as many women/womxn as possible with my art, to paint your portrait as a story, to create a typographical portrait (biography) as Art Book, to help you reconnect with your authentic self, to change your perception, to give you hope.